Economy of the Republic of the Congo

-The economy of the Republic of the Congo is a mixture of subsistence hunting and agriculture, an industrial sector based largely on petroleum extraction and support services.
+The Republic of the Congo has a developing economy.
+It is a mixture of subsistence hunting and agriculture, an industrial sector based largely on petroleum extraction and support services.
 Government spending is characterized by budget problems and overstaffing.
 Petroleum has supplanted forestry as the mainstay of the economy, providing a major share of government revenues and exports.
-Nowadays the Republic of the Congo is increasingly converting natural gas to electricity rather than burning it, greatly improving energy prospects.
+The nation has increasingly converted natural gas to electricity rather than burning it, improving energy efficiency.

 Historical overview

 Earlier in the 1990s, Congo's major employer was the state bureaucracy, which had a payroll of 80,000, which is enormous for a country of Congo's size.
 The World Bank and other international financial institutions pressured Congo to institute sweeping civil service reforms to reduce the size of the state bureaucracy and pare back a civil service payroll that amounted to more than 20% of GDP in 1993.
 The effort to cut back began in 1994 with a 50% devaluation that cut the payroll in half in dollar terms and by a mid-year reduction of nearly 8,000 in civil service employment and resulted in inflation of 61%.
 Inflation has since subsided.

 Between 1994 and 1996, the Congolese economy underwent a difficult transition.
 The prospects for building the foundation of a healthy economy, however, were better than at any time in the previous 15 years.
 Congo took a number of measures to liberalize its economy, including reforming the tax, investment, labor, and hydrocarbon codes.
 Planned privatizations of key parastatals, primarily telecommunications and transportation monopolies, were launched to help improve a dilapidated and unreliable infrastructure.
 To build on the momentum achieved during the two-year period, the International Monetary Fund (IMF) approved a three-year ESAF economic program in June 1996.

 By the end of 1996, Congo had made substantial progress in various areas targeted for reform.
 It made significant strides toward macroeconomic stabilization through improving public finances and restructuring external debt.
 This change was accompanied by improvements in the structure of expenditures, with a reduction in personnel expenditures.
 Further, Congo benefited from debt restructuring from a Paris Club agreement in July 1996.